-No more than 10% of the Net Asset Value of the Fund may be allocated to cash / cash equivalents and / or certain derivatives for liquidity and efficient management of the fund.
+Up to 20% may be held in cash / cash equivalent and / or certain derivatives for diversification and efficient portfolio management reasons.
 An assessment of minimum environmental and social safeguards is deemed not to be relevant for cash and cash equivalents by nature of the asset class, nor derivatives where full look through is not possible.

+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?